yl3506/yl3506.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Mathematics, New York University, 2020
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Computer Science, New York University, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Cognition, Brain, and Behavior, Harvard University, 2025 (expected)

 Work experience
 ======